 Who can take part in the YouScreen study?

-The YouScreen kits are being offered to women who are overdue their cervical screening as part of a study.
-Women living in Barnet, Camden, Islington, Newham and Tower Hamlets, whose practice is taking part may be invited.
+The YouScreen kits are being offered to people who are overdue their cervical screening as part of a study.
+Those registered as female with their GP living in Barnet, Camden, Islington, Newham and Tower Hamlets, whose practice is taking part may be invited.
+If you are not registered as female with your GP and you have a cervix, your GP may invite you directly.

 What does taking part involve?